Shwetha-org/cherrycode_florentxlundaisociety/README.md

 http://localhost:5173
 ```

+## Notes

+- The app is intentionally conservative in its analysis and avoids medical, health, or sensitive claims.
+- Product verdicts are based on limited signals such as URL text, body profile, and stated preferences, so the output is meant to be assistive rather than absolute.
+- The backend is designed to return valid JSON so the frontend can reliably render structured styling feedback.

 ## License

-This project is for educational and portfolio use unless stated otherwise.
+This project is for educational and portfolio use unless otherwise specified.